-Over the next ten years we expect to see better use of information within each component of the agri-food production system and perhaps the start of a transition to a single integrated agri-food system, in which thinking and decision making is based on information about the state of all key components.
+Over the next ten years we expect to see better use of information within each component of the agri-food production system and perhaps the start of a transition to a single integrated agri-food systems, in which thinking and decision making is based on information about the state of all key system components.
 The ultimate result will be a truly optimised and robust food production system from paddock to plate and fibres from the paddock to the user.
 To achieve this, we must thoroughly understand all processes involved in the reverse order: from the consumer to paddock.